Frkncm/Dissertation_Project/README.md

 # REMOTE ROBOT CONTROL MECHANISM USING A PHYSIOLOGICAL SENSOR
 ROS - Shimmer3 Project

-This dissertation project has been implemented for University of Bristol MSc Robotics Dissertation module under the supervision of Alex Smith and Anouk Van Maris.
+This project has been implemented for University of Bristol MSc Robotics Dissertation module under the supervision of Alex Smith and Anouk Van Maris.

 There are a couple of dependencies, and you will require them to run